Zerocheck vs Playwright

 What Playwright does well

-• Best-in-class browser automation - true cross-browser support, multi-tab, multi-origin, native parallelization
+• Browser automation with cross-browser support, multi-tab, multi-origin, and native parallelization

 • Multi-language support (JS, Python, Java, .NET) with excellent documentation